ionicons-v5-l

 3. In the section “Existing Address”, select “Gmail” as account type.

-4. Enter your email address & app password.
+4. Enter your email address and click on “Connect with Google Account”.

 Gmail to Office 365 Migration: Add Gmail Account